Updated: Feb 22

 While there is nothing wrong with being average or ordinary, these questions need to be asked through a lens of introspection and are not meant to be critical of anyone or their choices.

-We live in a society where drinking every weekend is okay and expected of us, especially if you're from the West.
-I see this mindset permeate work environments, gyms, crossfit boxes, online forums, you name it.
+We live in a society where drinking every weekend is okay and expected of us, especially if we're from the West.
+I see this mindset permeate work environments, gyms, CrossFit boxes, online forums, you name it.
 Why is it that charity work, for example, isn't expected of us in the same way?

 We live in a society, where a large number of men have the tendency to play out their egos by pursuing momentary distractions (I won't go into too much detail), as a way to increase their (perceived) self-worth.
 Why isn't it a norm for all men to be courteous, respectful, encouraging and fair, especially in how they treat women and other men?